magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ### Update build.boot

-We know enough to start updating the `testing` task.
+We now know enough to start updating the `testing` task.
 Considering that what `testing` really does it is to add paths to the `:source-paths` environment variable, we'll change its name to `add-source-paths` as
 well: